SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 ### DpdlObject and Java bindings

-Dpdl can access the underlying classes of a give JRE implementation or any other external java library.
+Dpdl can access the underlying classes of a given JRE implementation or any other external java library.

-The classes are loaded within a DpdlObject that is handled in the Dpdl runtime.
+The classes are loaded within a DpdlObject that is handled by the Dpdl runtime.

 Static classes can be accessed via '**getClass(..)**' method and instance classes via '**loadObj(..)**' method.

-The class references are resolved via the classes.tx file located in the folder ./DpdlLibs/libs/.
+The class references are resolved via the 'classes.txt' file located in the folder ./DpdlLibs/libs/.
 You may add your own class references here with the syntax: '$full_class_name $class_alias'

 NOTE: Only the full registered version of Dpdl allows editing of this file.
-The default 'DpdlEngine lite' configuration contains the class references of Java Platform JRE 1.5
+The default 'DpdlEngine lite' configuration contains the class references of Java Platform JRE 1.5 and Bluetooth JSR-82 API.

 Example:
 ```python